sunlab-osu/ReasonBERT/README.md

 ## Pretraining Data
 The pretraining data for both text-only and hybrid settings are shared on https://zenodo.org/record/5612316.

+For details on preparing the pretraining data, please check `data_processing` and the paper.

 ## Environment Setup
 Dependencies
 ```